-- DIS currently plans investments and lease reimbursements of US\$191.0 million, arising from the exercise of purchase options on its time-chartered-in and bareboat-chartered-in vessels. - Furthermore, considering DIS' robust financial position and its strategic objective of managing a modern fleet while maintaining its current fleet size at a consistent level, it might invest an additional US\$140.0 million in the acquisition of new and second-hand vessels within the next 3 to 4 years.
+- DIS currently plans investments and lease reimbursements of US\$ 191.0 million, arising from the exercise of purchase options on its time-chartered-in and bareboat-chartered-in vessels. - Furthermore, considering DIS' robust financial position and its strategic objective of managing a modern fleet while maintaining its current fleet size at a consistent level, in Q2'24 DIS invested US\$ 43.5m for the acquisition of a secondhand 'Eco' MR vessel and ordered 4 newbuilding LR1s with estimated delivery in FY'27.
+The total investment for these newbuildings, including extras, first supply, scrubbers, and supervision fees, could amount to up to US\$236.3 million.

-DIS plans investments and lease reimbursements of US\$191.0 million to exercise its remaining purchase options.
-Additional investments on modern secondhand vessels and newbuilds are possible, leading to a potential use of funds of US\$331.0 million within the next 2 to 3 years.
+DIS plans investments and lease reimbursements of US\$ 191.0 million, to exercise its remaining purchase options.
+Additional investments on a modern secondhand vessel and four newbuilds will lead to a total potential use of funds of US\$ 470.8 million between FY'24 and FY'27.